Zenkit and GDPR Legislation

-Our servers are located in Germany, which means that we need to meet not only the GDPR but also the European Data Protections Directives, as well as the German Federal Data Protection Act.
+Our servers are located in Germany, which means that we need to meet not only the GDPR but also the European Data Protection Directives, as well as the German Federal Data Protection Act.
 This has set us up in good stead to meet GDPR compliance.

 We will do our best to support your GDPR compliance efforts by providing information about the data that Zenkit collects, transmits, and stores for your account.
 That being said, we are unable to offer legal advice pertaining to how you or your organization achieve compliance.

 Just like any other software company with users and customers based inside the EU, we implemented a compliance strategy leading up to May 25th, 2018.
 Our data privacy practices are now in compliance with the GDPR.

 We understand that our customers have GDPR requirements that are directly affected by their use of Zenkit and to that effect we worked hard with everyone on our team to ensure that, to the extent Zenkit directly collects the personal data of EU residents, it is GDPR compliant.
 Here are some of the steps we’ve taken:

-- Committed to uphold the security and privacy measures required by the GDPR.
+- Committed to upholding the security and privacy measures required by the GDPR.